 But dig deeper.
 Isn’t it strange that the first column is Sunday, but most of us think of the end of the week as Sunday?
 I look forward to the weekend.
 It is the “END” of the week.
 Monday is a whole new world.
 Why, then, is this the default view every calendar I have ever seen?

-What if I made a slight tweak by changing my calendar preferences to set Monday as the first day of the week?
+But, what if I made a slight tweak by changing my calendar preferences to set Monday as the first day of the week?

-But, we haven’t yet answered the “Why?” in this post.
+We still haven’t yet answered the “Why?” in this post.

 According to Wikipedia, the standard, ISO 8601, specifies that weeks start with Monday.
 However, this wasn’t published until 1988.
 It appears that the practice of Sunday starting the week is based in religion.
 Again, Wikipedia on the topic of Sunday: “In the Judaic, some Christian, as well as in Islamic tradition, Sunday has been considered as the first day of the week.”